WuBingzheng/decimax/README.md

 // Multiplication and division can operate with short integers and decimals too. assert_eq!(b * 2, Dec128::from_parts(246912, 3)); // 123.456 * 2 = 246.912
 ```

+# Status

+Only basic arithmetic operations and conversion are available right now,
+though all of them have been fully tested.

+TODO list:

+- Work with `f32` and `f64`,
+- 64-bit and 32-bit types,
+- Unsigned types,
+- Some serializing features.